seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **First Citizen**
 Never, never.
 Come, away, away!
-We’ll burn his body in the holy place,
+We'll burn his body in the holy place,
-And with the brands fire the traitors’ houses.
+And with the brands fire the traitors' houses.
 Take up the body.

 **Second Citizen**